MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-proximity-profile.md

 | Immediate Alert | 0x1802 |
 | Tx Power | 0x1804 |

-The Bluetooth SIG maintains the most up to date list of services in the [assigned numbers document](https://www.bluetooth.com/specifications/assigned-numbers/).
+The Bluetooth SIG maintains the most up-to-date list of services in the [assigned numbers document](https://www.bluetooth.com/specifications/assigned-numbers/).

-After a developer has determined which service s/he wants to use, s/he can call [**GattDeviceService.FromIdAsync**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile.GattDeviceService#Windows_Devices_Bluetooth_GenericAttributeProfile_GattDeviceService_FromIdAsync_System_String_) to obtain an instance of the service.
+After you determine which service you want to use, call [**GattDeviceService.FromIdAsync**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile.GattDeviceService#Windows_Devices_Bluetooth_GenericAttributeProfile_GattDeviceService_FromIdAsync_System_String_) to obtain an instance of the service.

-Once the developer has obtained a valid GattDeviceService object, s/he can use it to communicate with the device using the [**Windows.Devices.Bluetooth.GenericAttributeProfile**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile) API.
+Once you obtaine a valid GattDeviceService object, use it to communicate with the device using the [**Windows.Devices.Bluetooth.GenericAttributeProfile**](/uwp/api/Windows.Devices.Bluetooth.GenericAttributeProfile) API.

 These APIs enable access to specific services and their objects (for example Included Services, Characteristics, and Descriptors), as well as read and write capabilities.